cloudwithrk/cloudwithrk/README.md

 # Hey, I’m Rajendra 👋

-**Bridging code and cloud** with a passion for DevOps and Full Stack Development.
+**Connecting software development and cloud technologies to build efficient and reliable applications

 ---